-Solar Deployment Program (All awards are contingent and projects in active negotiations as of August 10, 2019) A second competitive round is under development.
+Solar Deployment Program

+(A second competitive round is under development)

 - One Energy Development to support the Sunnyside Solar Project.
 The Project will provide power to the distribution side of PacifiCorp's network in, reducing the need to acquire additional electricity to meet peak demand. - Peninsula Light Company to use grant funds to support the Peninsula Light Company's solar power system.
 Located in the Peninsula Light service area on the Gig Harbor Peninsula, the Project will provide subscriptions with no upfront participation costs to multiple low-income members along with billing credits. - TUUSSO Energy to use grant funds to support the Urtica Solar project.
 The Project is a solar panel power project, currently under development in Ellensburg, WA.
 Once operational, the project will supply power to Puget Sound Energy.